jaredlafer/runtime-updater/README.md

 (https://docs.python.org/3.6/library/inspect.html#types-and-members)

-The code object is accessible through a function's dunder method `__code__`, and can be set runtime to effectively alter the call and evaluation stacks.
+The Code object is accessible through a function's dunder method `__code__`, and can be set runtime to alter the frame of a function's call stack.
+Note that bytecode syntax can change across versions of python, although this app should be agnostic to that.

+## Tests
+Unit tests are written in `tests.py`, and can be run:

+    $ python -m unittest tests

+The tests here provide examples of how a developer might prepare functions to update another function on the server, so they are a useful guide to the application's logic.
+But they were designed to assess whether common operations on the call, evaluation, and block stacks can be successfully updated.

 ## Routes
 Routes are defined in `updateable_api/views.py`.
 As this is a proof of concept, the only route that uses an updateable function is